 Your 3 ½ year old is/has transitioned to the early reading program.
 This program is one on one with the teacher and it moves fairly quickly.
 Your child (typically) will be able to read 3 letter word sentences and books within a few weeks.
 You will notice them sounding out words when you are out driving, perusing books in your house and noticing that there are words all around them.
 This is a very fun and exciting time for them!

-By the age of 3 ½, the child is comfortable with tracing shapes and lines.
-They now transition to letters.
-They will have the opportunity to trace their name almost daily.
+By the age of 3 ½, the child is comfortable with tracing shapes/lines.
+Most have advanced to writing most of the letters and numbers 1 – 10.
+They will have the opportunity to practice writing their name almost daily.
 While they are learning to read they are also starting to learn to write.
 Again, a great blending and re-enforcement of what they are learning to read and this in turn makes sense of writing for them.

 Now your child is rote counting to 20 and in some cases to 30.
 They recognize numbers from 1 – 10 and maybe higher.
 They are learning to write them as well.
 At this point they should be comfortable with most of the touch points in ”Touch Point Math”.